Logiqx/gps-wizard/docs/gpx/issues/windsport.md

 <trkptwst accuracy="12" elapsedrealtimenanos="0" />
 ```

-GPX 1.0 allows for extensions after the standard elements, but they must belong to a different namespace:
+GPX 1.0 allows for extensions after the standard `<trkpt>` elements, but they must have a different namespace:

 ```xml
 <wst:trkpt accuracy="12" elapsedrealtimenanos="0" />